 EMAIL (required): Email entries as an attachment to the following email address: meetentries@boiseyswimteam.org.
 We require the following files: Meet Entry cl2 File with individual and relay entries; Meet Entry Report, including Relays; and Meet Entry Fee Report.
 These reports can be generated in Team Unify or in Team Manager.

-FEES: change to $3.00 $2.75 per event; $6.00 per relay; $20.00 per swimmer ($1.75 pool rental, $3.25 lifeguard fee, $2.00 timing equipment rental, $4.00 Hospitality Fees, $9.00 LSC Surcharge).
+FEES: $3.00 per event; $6.00 per relay; $20.00 per swimmer ($1.75 pool rental, $3.25 lifeguard fee, $2.00 timing equipment rental, $4.00 Hospitality Fees, $9.00 LSC Surcharge).

-All fees must accompany entries and reach the entry address by the deadline.
-Do not plan on bringing the check to the meet—it must be received by the entry deadline in order for your entries to be accepted.
-ONE CHECK PER TEAM!
-Make checks payable to Boise YMCA Swim Team.

 All fees must accompany entries and reach the entry address within one week of the deadline.
 Do not plan on bringing the check to the meet—it must be received before the meet begins or the SRS penalty of $100 will be assessed.
 ONE CHECK PER TEAM!
 Make checks payable to Boise Y Swim Team.